Neraud/home-server/docs/Authentication_authorization.md

 A dedicated group under the OU `app_groups` is created for each application.

-### Gitlab

-With Gitlab CE, login via LDAP is enabled.
-A filter on the `app_groups` `gitlab` is configured.

-However, the groups inside Gitlab can't be mapped with LDAP groups (it requires Gitlab EE)

 ### HomeAssistant

 HomeAssistant doesn't natively support LDAP authentication.